metosin/ring-swagger/README.md

 - Vectors, Sets and Maps can be used as containers
   - Maps are presented as Complex Types and References.
 Model references are resolved automatically.
   - Nested maps are transformed automatically into flat maps with generated child references.

+### Schema coersion

-- Utilizes [Schema coercions](http://blog.getprismatic.com/blog/2014/1/4/schema-020-back-with-clojurescript-data-coercion) for transforming the input data into vanilla Clojure and back, supporting the following:
+Ring-swagger utilizes [Schema coercions](http://blog.getprismatic.com/blog/2014/1/4/schema-020-back-with-clojurescript-data-coercion) for transforming the input data into vanilla Clojure and back.
+There are two modes for coersions: json and query.

+#### Json-coercion

 - numbers -> `Long` or `Double`
 - string -> Keyword
 - string -> `java.util.Date`, `org.joda.time.DateTime` or `org.joda.time.LocalDate`
 - vectors -> Sets

-- `Integer`, `Byte` and `Float` are not supported as they can be handled more idiomatic as `Long`s and `Double`s.
+#### Query-coersion:

+extends the json-coersion with the following transformations:

+- string -> Long
+- string -> Double
+- string -> Boolean

 ### A Sample Schema